-For the past 5 years I have worked on projects that have needed to meet some kid of accessibility standards (Sec508 several years ago; now WCAG 2.0 A/AA).
-I have collected a few simple ways that any dev can start to keep in mind while developing new UIs that I thought I'd share.
+For the past 5 years I have worked on projects that have needed to meet some kind of accessibility standards (Sec508 several years ago; now WCAG 2.0 A/AA).
+In that time, I have learned a few simple ways that any dev can start to keep in mind while working on web UIs.

 Write Semantic HTML